 Up to four executors can take up the position by law.

-Appointing a sole executor might be risky - he or she may die before you do or shortly after you, or may renounce his or her position.
+Appointing a sole executor might be risky - they may die before you do or shortly after you, or may renounce their position.
 A single executor is generally most suitable if that person is young and also your principal beneficiary.

 Anyone over the age of 18, of sound mind and not in prison, can be an executor.

-A child can be appointed as an executor, but he cannot act until he is 18 years old.
+A child can be appointed as an executor, but they cannot act until they are 18 years old.
 Beneficiaries can be executors.

 The most common choices are: